 Landmark western, and one of the most influential Hollywood movies.
-Based upon Owen Wister’s 1902 novel of the same name, The Virginian is ridden with clichés, but one has to remember that this movie invented most of them.
+Based upon Owen Wister’s 1902 novel of the same name, The Virginian is ridden with clichés, but one has to keep in mind that this movie invented most of them.

-The Virginian, directed by Victor Fleming (The Wizard of Oz and Gone with the Wind), provides the blueprint for countless of other westerns.
+The Virginian, directed by Victor Fleming (The Wizard of Oz and Gone with the Wind), provided the blueprint for countless of other westerns.
 The schoolmarm symbolizing progress, the relationship between violence and justice, etc. — all these elements have become staples of the genre.
 It’s creaky in places and some of the performances are still in silent mode, but in the end, however, some genuinely moving moments and a superbly staged shoot-out compensate for its imperfections.

 Also, despite being an early talkie, The Virginian effectively showcased the outdoors.
-Today the movie may not look like much, but at the time, because of the archaic sound equipment, shooting outside a studio posed incredible challenges.
-You sense a certain amount of experimentation and that is interesting, at least to me.
+Today, the movie may not look like much, but at the time, because of the archaic sound equipment, shooting outside a studio posed incredible challenges.
+You sense a certain amount of experimentation and that was interesting to watch, at least to me.

-Cooper plays the original “man with no name” and the role made him a star.
+Gary Cooper plays the original “Man With No Name” and the role made him a star.
 He was clearly an unlikely candidate for movie stardom.
 Cooper’s lanky body and soft-spoken voice is not the stuff of movie legends.
 And, yet, there is something very special about him — you can’t take your eyes off him.

 Walter Huston plays the archetypal baddie — black hat, black mustache, and black heart.
 Huston is the kind of villain you love to hate.
 Character actor Eugene Pallette (The Adventures of Robin Hood) has a small role.
 Future movie star Randolph Scott (Ride the High Country) is supposed to be an extra, but I didn’t see him.